-As part of regulatory proceedings, the Commission engaged the services of a regulatory consultant with the necessary competencies to provide expert assistance in this rate making exercise.
+The onus is on the regulator to engage an agency with the necessary competencies to provide expert assistance in this rate making exercise.

 Mrs. Lamis Aljounaidi, Regulatory Consultant from Paris Infrastructure Advisory (PIA), is a recognized expert in energy economics, tariff setting and financing.
 She has sixteen years of experience in energy infrastructure development and economics focused on renewables and networks.
 The regulatory consultant supported over fifty (50) projects through different development and financing stages including regulation, WACC calculations, pricing and market design for investment incentives.
 She has experience working in Dominica, by providing support to the regulator through the development of a Geothermal IPP (2018-2020) during which she evaluated DOMLEC and the Dominica Geothermal Development Company (DGDC) Limited Power Purchase Agreement, conducted Electricity Demand Forecasts, and reviewed the Project's Financial Model.